hyosung11/Launch-School/Courses/JS109/glossary.md

 ### `Object.entries()`

-While `Object.keys` and `Object.values` return the keys and values of an object, respectively, the `Object.entries` static method returns an array of nested arrays.
+While `Object.keys` and `Object.values` return the keys and values of an object, respectively, the `Object.entries` static method *returns an array of nested arrays*.
 Each nested array has two elements: one of the object's keys and its corresponding value:

 ```js
 let person = { name: 'Bob', age: 30, height: '6ft' };